aldeebhasan/la-subscription/README.md

 ## Setup Plans

 Plans work like a group of features that will be available to the subscriber.
-You can define a new plan as follow:
+You can define a new plan either using the `package dashboard` or `manually` as follow:

 ```php